PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 # High Level API Calls  - Popup's

-"High level calls" are those that start with "Popup".
+"High level calls" are those that start with "popup".
 They are the most basic form of communications with the user.
 They are named after the type of window they create, a pop-up window.
 These windows are meant to be short lived while, either delivering information or collecting it, and then quickly disappearing.

 Think of Popups as your first windows, sorta like your first bicycle.
 It worked well, but was limited.
 It probably wasn't long before you wanted more features and it seemed too limiting for your newly found sense of adventure.